openhwgroup/cva6/docs/01_cva6_user/RISCV_Instructions.rst

     **Invalid values**: NONE

-    **Exception raised**: Attempts to access a non-existent CSR raise an illegal instruction exception.
+    **Exception raised**: attempts to access a non-existent CSR raise an illegal instruction exception.

 - **CSRRS**: Control and Status Register Read and Set